Yasmine Mustafa

-Yasmine Mustafa (ياسمين مصطفى; born 1982) is an American CEO, entrepreneur, and activist.
-She was born in Kuwait.
+Yasmine Mustafa (ياسمين مصطفى; born 1982) is an American CEO, entrepreneur and activist in technology for women.
+She is based in Philadelphia.

 Early life

-Mustafa was born in Kuwait, located in the northwestern corner of the Persian Gulf, and lived there until she was eight years old.
-She was eight years old when the Gulf War began and was forced to evacuate with her family and moved to America.
-After coming to America, her younger brother was born.
-The family settled in Philadelphia where Mustafa learned English and spent the rest of her childhood.
+Mustafa was born in Kuwait, and lived there until she was eight years old.
+She was eight years old when the Gulf War began and was forced to evacuate with her family and move to America.
+After arriving in America, her younger brother was born.
+The family settled in Philadelphia, where Mustafa learned English and spent the rest of her childhood.

 Her first job was working in a 7-Eleven store owned by her father.

 She got into tech when she was 24 and interned at a tech consultancy firm while in the entrepreneurship program at Temple University in Philadelphia.
 She worked her way up at the firm and was offered a job by the company owner, Skip Shuda, after she graduated from college.
-While working at this tech company, she got the idea for her first company—123LinkIt.
+While working at this tech company, she got the idea for her first company, 123LinkIt.
+Mustafa attended Temple University part-time, financing her own education and graduating summa cum laude in 2006.

 Professional life

-Mustafa attended Temple University part-time, financing her own education and graduating summa cum laude in 2006.
-In 2009, she started 123LinkIt, a company created to help writers make money off of their blogs.
-She also founded the Philadelphia chapter of Girl Develop It, a nonprofit organization that teaches web and software development to women.

-In 2016, Mustafa was recognized in BBC's annual 100 Women series where the recognize significant achievements of women around the world.

-Mustafa founded 123LinkIt in 2008 and is currently the CEO of the company.
+Mustafa has started several companies including;